JoshD28/mlb-pitch-classification/README.md

 # MLB Pitch Classification

-This repository contains a course lab focused on **classifying MLB pitch types** using **pitch-level tracking data** and **supervised learning methods**.
+This repository focused on **classifying MLB pitch types** using **pitch-level tracking data** and **supervised learning methods**.
 The goal is to build, evaluate, and interpret a classification model that predicts pitch type based on physical and movement characteristics.

-## Lab Goals
+##Goals
 1. **Build a pitch classification model** to predict pitch type using pitch-level tracking variables.
 2. **Preprocess and engineer features** relevant to pitch movement and release characteristics.
 3. **Evaluate model performance** using appropriate classification metrics.